-Botany I
+Botany I - II

 This course will familiarize students with plant terminology, family characteristics and identification skills.
 It will also cover: classification, structure, and function of important Chinese and Western herbs.

-Prerequisites: Enrollment in the Program Co-requisites: HMW 811 the second trip will focus on harvesting wild herbs and edibles.
+The last class meetings will be field trips aimed at applying the knowledge gained in the previous class meetings, with a focus on plant identification in the field, as well as harvesting wild herbs and edibles.